go9maboy/GovHack/README.md

 The research shows there are strong dependency between mental disease and person's age, gender, ethnicity, and etc.

 ## Challenges
-1. Minding and reformating the required data from a vast dataset from health organization
+1. Mining from a vast dataset and reformating the necessary data from NZ Health organizations and NZ Census
-2. Generating the meaning out by manipulating and combining multiple datasets.
+2. Extracting the meanings out by manipulating and combining multiple datasets.
 3. Use statistical techniques for predicting the diseases likelihood.
 4. Designing and implementing a simple and easy interface for the user.
 5. Effectively displayig information to the users and encourage them to take next diagonosis survey.